 Slack – Slack shines when it comes to integrating apps that businesses use.
 This means users get all their notifications and can get most of their work done within the Slack platform without switching between apps.
 Integrations include Salesforce, Dropbox, Twitter and GitHub, as well as other communication tools like Zoom, BlueJeans and Google Hangouts.
 Additionally, Slack is fully integrated with Google Drive, which allows users to share and view Google Doc, Sheet or Slide files during calls and within conversations.

 Skype – One of Skype's highlights is that it is fully integrated with Microsoft Office.
 This includes Word, Excel, PowerPoint, OneNote and Outlook (users can also schedule meetings right from Outlook).
-However, Skype does not integrate other apps and tools outside of Microsoft Office.

 Which is best?